Procedure for Addressing Sexual and/or Relationship Misconduct Allegations against Michigan Technological University Students

 Sexual and/or Relationship Misconduct

 Includes sexual harassment; non-consensual sexual intercourse; non-consensual sexual contact; intimate partner violence; stalking and sexual exploitation.
 These terms are further defined in the Sexual and/or Relationship Misconduct Policy for Michigan Technological University Students.

 Any group of students officially recognized by the University at the time of the alleged violation.

 Initial Action and Review

-Specifically, the Allegation Review Panel will evaluate 1) whether, and to what extent, Michigan Tech should further investigate an allegation of Misconduct when the Complainant does not wish for an investigation to be conducted, and/or when the Complainant wishes their information to remain confidential; and 2) what other protective measures or remedies might be considered to address any effects of the alleged Misconduct in the campus community.
-In all cases, the final decision on whether and to what extent an investigation will be conducted rests solely with the Title IX Coordinator.
+Specifically, the Allegation Review Panel will evaluate 1) whether, and to what extent, Michigan Tech should further investigate an allegation of Misconduct for the protection of the campus community when the Reporting party does not wish for an investigation to be conducted, and/or when the Reporting party wishes their information to remain confidential; and 2) what other protective measures or remedies might be considered to address any effects of the alleged Misconduct in the campus community.
+In all cases, the Allegation Review Panel serves as an advisory body to the Title IX Coordinator.
+The final decision on whether and to what extent an investigation will be conducted rests solely with the Title IX Coordinator and/or designee.

-The Office of Academic and Community Conduct, in discussion with the Title IX Coordinator, may modify these guidelines as necessary to achieve the goals of prompt, thorough and effective complaint resolution in a procedurally fair manner.
-The development of informal resolution processes and means other than disciplinary measures, that allow the Title IX Coordinator and other administrators the requisite discretion to deal with the procedural challenges created by the new broadened definition of sexual misconduct (which is not limited to severe and pervasive), is strongly encouraged.
+The Office of Academic & Community Conduct, in discussion with the Title IX Coordinator, may modify these guidelines as necessary to achieve the goals of prompt, thorough and effective allegation resolution in a procedurally fair manner.
+The development of informal resolution processes and means other than disciplinary measures, that allow the Title IX Coordinator and other administrators the requisite discretion to deal with the procedural challenges created by the new broadened definition of sexual and/or relationship misconduct is strongly encouraged.

 Limitations of Confidentiality